 - For purposes of determining eligibility, is a borrower considered current if they have been making partial payments during forbearance?

-No. To be considered current for purposes of the requirements in Lender Letter LL-2020-03, the borrower must have made all mortgage payments due in the month prior to the note date of the new transaction by no later than the last business day of that month, See Selling Guide B3-5.3-03, Previous Mortgage Payment History and Lender Letter LL-2020-03 for additional details on payment histories.
+No. To be considered current for purposes of the requirements in LL-2021-03, the borrower must have made all mortgage payments due in the month prior to the note date of the new transaction by no later than the last business day of that month, See B3-5.3-03, Previous Mortgage Payment History and the Lender Letter for additional details on payment histories.

 - Can missed payments during forbearance on an existing mortgage loan be refinanced into the new loan amount?

 No. Missed payments during a forbearance may not be refinanced into the new loan amount in a limited cash-out or cash-out refinance transaction.
-However, if a borrower has initiated a repayment plan or accepted a loss mitigation solution (e.g., payment deferral, modification, etc.) and has made three timely payments, the entire existing loan amount, including any remaining outstanding payments under a repayment plan or deferred amounts, may be refinanced into the new loan.
-See Lender Letter LL-2020-03 for details.
+However, if a borrower has initiated a repayment plan or accepted a loss mitigation solution (for example, payment deferral, modification, etc.) and has made three timely payments, the entire existing loan amount, including any remaining outstanding payments under a repayment plan, deferred amounts under a payment deferral, and any principal forbearance under a modification, may be refinanced into the new loan.
+Refer to LL-2021-03 for details.

 - If the borrower has entered into a repayment plan to resolve missing payments during a forbearance, must it be completed before they are eligible for a new purchase or refinance transaction?

 No. If the borrower has entered into a repayment plan to resolve missed payments, the borrower is eligible for a new purchase or refinance transaction after making three timely payments.
 Alternatively, if the repayment plan is completed in fewer than three payments, then the borrower is eligible upon completion.

 - What funds may be used to reinstate a mortgage loan with missed payments?